oslabs-beta/OpticQL/README.md

 _______

-**Feature One**: Color-coded Schema Visualization
+**Feature One: Color-coded Schema Visualization**

-Import in your schema to render a graphical representation of all fields, edges, and nodes.
+* Import in your schema to render a graphical representation of all fields, edges, and nodes.
 All type names are connected to their fields in a color-coded and dynamic view

-Input a query or mutation, all endpoints of the schema that have been "hit" by the request will turn green
+* Input a query or mutation, all endpoints of the schema that have been "hit" by the request will turn green

 <img src="./readme_gifs/feature_one.gif" alt="OpticQL Feature One GIF">

 _______

-**Feature Two**: GraphQL Playground
+**Feature Two: GraphQL Playground**

-Submit a query or mutation for response data and performance metrics of all requested fields
+* Submit a query or mutation for response data and performance metrics of all requested fields

-Metrics include overall tracing data and individual resolver's path durations
+* Metrics include overall tracing data and individual resolver's path durations

 <img src="./readme_gifs/feature_two.gif" alt="OpticQL Feature Two GIF">

 ________

-**Feature Three**: Performance Metrics Tool
+**Feature Three: Performance Metrics Tool**

-All query inputs will generate a graphical overview of the resolver paths' average response time via a line or bar chart
+* All query inputs will generate a graphical overview of the resolver paths' average response time via a line or bar chart

-Additional individual field-level performance metrics are available via a pop-up window
+* Additional individual field-level performance metrics are available via a pop-up window

 <img src="./readme_gifs/feature_three.gif" alt="OpticQL Feature Three GIF">

 _______

-**Feature Four**: Historical Comparison
+**Feature Four: Historical Comparison**

-Summary- and field-level performance information for both the current request, and past requests, are displayed within robust charting
+* Summary- and field-level performance information for both the current request, and past requests, are displayed within robust charting

 <img src="./readme_gifs/feature_four.gif" alt="OpticQL Feature Four GIF">